RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

  - Features like Go to Definition, Rename, and Find References may not be able to locate references or definitions in other files.

- - Debugging related functions are currently not supported.
+ - Debugging related functions are not supported.

- - Custom documentation features are also not supported now.
+ - Custom documentation features are not supported.

- - Please note that only one instance of VS Code can be run at a time.
+ - Only one instance of VS Code can be run at a time.

  - Do not click on another account's folder before completing the cataloging of the current BASIC program.
 Doing so may result in cataloging the wrong BASIC program on the U2 server side.

- - The parameter "arguments" in the basic.mvbasic.json file is currently not supported by the catalog feature.
+ - The parameter "arguments" in the basic.mvbasic.json file is not supported by the catalog feature.
 By default, the argument is set to FORCE for both the UV and UD databases.